jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 #### Speedups vs Java Single Threaded

 The following performance plot shows the speedups of each version (Java Parallel Streams, TornadoVM using OCK and TornadoVM using oneAPI for CPUs) versus Java Single Threaded.
 The reported value is the average of the median of the 101 iterations.

 ![Alt text](https://raw.githubusercontent.com/jjfumero/jjfumero.github.io/master/files/blog/24-09-10-tornadovm-ock/performanceIntel.png)

 The x-axis shows the input data size for the Matrix Multiplication, respectively for 256, 512, 1024 and 2048 square matrices.
 The y-axis shows speedup of each version compared to Java Single Threaded.
 Thus, the higher, the better.

 As we can see, when we run with small data sizes, the Java Parallel Stream version performs faster than the parallel OpenCL drivers for TornadoVM (both Intel oneAPI and OCK).
 However, for larger data sizes, TornadoVM outperforms Java Parallel Streams, achieving speedups of up to 52x compared to Java Single-Threaded, and up to 4x faster than Java Parallel Streams for the same CPU.
 Worth mentioning that OCK is able to autovectorize the code from scalar OpenCL C code.

 Regarding OCK, we see that it is generally slower than running the generated OpenCL program with Intel oneAPI.
 This is due to different optimizations being applied.
 As the Intel oneAPI is closed source, we do not know exactly which optimizations are being performed, but OCK is in active development and, hopefully, it will become faster overtime with clever compiler optimizations.

 #### Data Distribution

 But how are all the runs distributed?
 The following Figure shows the data distribution of the runtime for each configuration and data size, including the first iteration, in which TornadoVM compiles and optimises the code for CPUs.
 From left to right, each plot shows the runtime for Java Single-Threaded, Java Parallel Streams, TornadoVM with OCK and TornadoVM with Intel oneAPI.

 ![Alt text](https://raw.githubusercontent.com/jjfumero/jjfumero.github.io/master/files/blog/24-09-10-tornadovm-ock/boxplotIntel.png)

 As we see, TornadoVM runs the first iteration faster than the Java sequential code for all the reported data sizes except for the smallest one.
 In addition, TornadoVM runs faster than Java Streams from size 1024, even from the first iteration.

 #### What can we get from this data?

 From this experiment, we see that TornadoVM can outperform the execution of the Java multi-core Parallel Streams of up to 4x using the same Intel CPU for the large data sizes.
-Note that, in the case of the OCK, the OpenCL JIT compiler is able to auto-vectorize the code, and we can’t confirm this for the Intel oneAPI compiler, since the project is closed source, but quite likely, the code is also auto-vectorized.
+Note that, in the case of the OCK, the OpenCL JIT compiler is able to auto-vectorize the code, and we can't confirm this for the Intel oneAPI compiler, since the project is closed source, but quite likely, the code is also auto-vectorized.

 If the input data is not big enough, the execution with Java and Java parallel streams should be fast enough compared to TornadoVM using OCK and Intel oneAPI underneath.